University of Leeds

-More details on theses courses can be found here.
+More details on theses courses can be found at Leeds International Summer School.

 Students live in university residence halls or student apartments scattered throughout the northern half of Leeds.
 In most cases students will have a single room and will share a common kitchen and bath.
 Students will have meals provided, prepare their own meals, or purchase meals at reduced cost in the university cafeteria, depending on their choice of residence.

 The fall semester at the University of Leeds will generally start at the end of September, with final exams finishing in mid-January.
 In some years the final exam period will finish just in time for the start of the KU spring semester, but some years the exams will extend through the first week of KU spring classes, making it impossible to study at Leeds for the fall semester in those years.
 Certain academic units at Leeds will let KU proctor Leeds exams at KU in January, making Leeds a fall-only possibility.
 Please check with KU Study Abroad & Global Engagement about the subjects you wish to study in a fall semester to see if this proctoring option will work for you.
 Natural Sciences and Engineering will generally not permit January exam proctoring at KU.

 The spring semester at the University of Leeds begins in late January with final exams concluding around the end of the first week of June.

 Open to KU students who have achieved sophomore status by the beginning of the program and who have a minimum cumulative GPA of 3.0.
 Sophomores may be limited to lower level courses at Leeds, depending on the number of credits already earned in a particular subject.
 Some of the academic departments at Leeds may have additional requirements, including pre-requisites, GPA, and number of credit hours completed.